 –– Justin Catanoso, Wake Forest University

 The Workshop is limited to a small group of journalism educators, so you'll interact directly with people who have "been there, done that" in Washington, and, importantly, who teach the next generation of journalists every day.

 We are committed to keeping the experience intimate and personal and have strictly limited the number of available allotments for visiting faculty.
 The fee for participation is $800 which includes daily site visits to several Washington news venues, small group conversations with news media leaders, sessions of instruction, and two dinners at the National Press Club.
-Please sign up here if you would like to register for the 2014 Washington Workshop for Journalism Faculty!

 "I've been attending workshops and conferences for almost forty years; this was by far the best one I've ever attended!
 Gil knows absolutely everyone in town, and they even seem to like him!"--Alan Lifton, College of Southern Maryland